Questions To Ask Your Attorney

 In traditional legal theory, there are four elements to prove when alleging negligence on the part of another driver.
 A negligent car or trucker vehicle driver has (1) a duty of care not to injure other motorists on the road.
 If that driver made a (2) breach of the duty of care by not acting like a reasonable driver on the roadway, and that those actions (3) caused the auto accident or car crash, resulting in (4) harm or damages to you or your loved ones.

 - What portion of my case costs and court filing fees do I have to pay?

 Most car accident attorneys work on a contingency basis.
 This means that if your case does not result in a monetary award or settlement, then you do not owe them anything.
 Some attorney retainers may specify that clients are responsible for certain filing fees or other expenses that accrue when the lawyer documents, prepares, and files a lawsuit.
 Be sure to find out ahead of time exactly how much you might be responsible for in the event you lose, win, or settle the lawsuit.

 - How much does the attorney charge?

 Car accident clients should remember to ask about attorney’s fees.
 As a victim of a catastrophic accident, there may be significantly large outstanding medical bills and expenses that need to be paid out of a settlement or award.
 If the attorney works on a contingency basis, then the lawyer will receive his payment as a percentage of the final settlement that you receive.
 This percentage varies based on the experience and skill of the attorney.
-This allows the attorney to work for client who will not have the means to pay for legal services until after a settlement of lawsuit.
+This allows the attorney to work for a client who will not have the means to pay for legal services until after a settlement of a lawsuit.